-Buildings shall be deemed eligible to participate in the BOMA BEST certification program if all of the following conditions are met at the time of application:
+Buildings shall be deemed eligible to participate in the BOMA BEST 3.0 certification program if all the following conditions are met at the time of application:

-- The building must have a minimum of 70% average occupancy for a period of one (1) year representing 12 consecutive months, at a minimum*.
+- The building must have reached a minimum average occupancy rate of 50% for a period of one (1) year representing 12 consecutive months, at a minimum.

-- The applicant must select the questionnaire type that matches the definition of that building’s asset class (as per section 2 of this Guide).
+- The applicant must select the questionnaire type that matches the definition of that building’s asset class.
+Building Definitions are available here.

-- All buildings in the Portfolio must operate under a common management company, using common management policies;
+- Buildings in the Portfolio Stream must must operate under a common management company, using common management policies.

-- Buildings in a single Portfolio Program registration may be located across the country.
+- Buildings in the Portfolio Stream may be located across the country.
 They do not need to be within the same geographical space, nor be represented by the same Local BOMA Association.

 BOMA BEST Sustainable Buildings 3.0 Program Policy 4 – Online Application Period

 Applicants will have a period of up to six (6) months to complete the BOMA BEST online assessment survey beginning on the date access has been granted to the online questionnaire.

 If the building is not ready for verification after the six (6) month period, the Applicant can contact BOMA Canada (Portfolio Program stream) or the designated Local BOMA Association (Single Building stream) for an application period extension.
 Up to six (6) months can be given as an extension.
 If no extension is requested, BOMA Canada or the designated Local BOMA Association reserves the right to render the file inactive based on its best judgement but not before attempts are made to communicate with the Applicant.

 Should an application become inactive due to an elapsed period of six (6) to twelve (12) months, the Applicant must contact BOMA Canada (Portfolio Program stream) or the designated Local BOMA Association (Single Building stream) to discuss reactivation.